bill-mca/CYBN8001-Build-Skills/task-5/automated-coffee-shop.md

     # For each of the coffees identified in the image of the serving area,
     # add a line to the output file with a timestamp, the name of the
-    # barrista and the type and size of coffee.
+    # barista and the type and size of coffee.
     for coffee in identify_coffees(subframes[2]):
         type, size = coffee
         output.append([tn, barrista, type, size].join(", ") + "\n")

-    # Set the barrista value after writing output to the file.
+    # Set the barista value after writing output to the file.
     # This reflects the assumption that the coffee that is being served
     # now was made by someone who was at the coffee machine during the
     # last time step.